 HNOA is the appropriate protection for businesses launching a delivery service for the first time.
 Plus, many insurance carriers are forgiving the absence of delivery risk management standards.
 Others offer short-term policies to coincide with the pandemic’s duration.
 Several solutions are available.
 The key is to work with a seasoned insurance expert who knows what your business needs to thrive amid challenging times.

 Many businesses already offered delivery services — but it was more of a luxury than a necessity for customers.
 Now that the variables regarding the virus have changed, businesses are increasing their delivery services.
-Vamping up this particular service means adding new people to the team of drivers, using more employee vehicles, and facing added exposures.
+Vamping up this particular service means incorporating delivery route planner apps, which involve adding new people to the team of drivers, using more employee vehicles, and facing added exposures.

 Remember, insurers figure your coverage and premium using multiple factors, including: